vhodges/flexstatus/README.md

 * Static Text (for buttons)
 * Periodically poll a file, with configurable sleep duration
 * Periodically poll a command, with configurable sleep duration
-* Multiple pollers, each with their own sleep duration
 * Bar agnostic.
 It uses Go templates to support different bars

-Coming Soon:

-* Stream from a command in the background
+* Stream from a command in the background - New
-* Stream updates from a file (ie a FIFO)
+* Stream updates from a file (ie a FIFO) - New
+* Multiple pollers, each with their own sleep duration
-* Moar widgets!
+* Multiple streamers

+Coming Eventually

+* MPD info? (hehe, just found https://github.com/fhs/gompd)
+* Define template variables (to DRY up your templates)
+* Will optionally run a bar (to keep it all in once mostly)
+* More widgets?
+IDK, I don't want to compete with Conky since the two compliment each other quite well.

 ## Building/Running